 Retailers have a lot of data, but on a per-customer basis, it is typically very sparse.
 60-70% of a retailer’s customers only buy 1-2 items with that retailer each year but the same customers are buying 30-40 items across up to 15 retailers.
-This means that each retailer typically only has access to a small portion of its customers’ shopping behaviour.
+This means that each retailer typically only has access to a small portion of its customers’ shopping behavior.

-If retailers are trying to build customer experiences based on less than 5-10% of each customer’s behaviour, those experiences that can be developed and delivered to each customer will be limited in both its success and scope.
+If retailers are trying to build customer experiences based on less than 5-10% of each customer’s behavior, those experiences that can be developed and delivered to each customer will be limited in both its success and scope.

 2) The Way We Shop for Fashion is Different

-Most generic personalisation vendors completely miss that fashion is a complex and emotional purchase and don’t understand the nuances that make it different.
+Most generic personalization vendors completely miss that fashion is a complex and emotional purchase and don’t understand the nuances that make it different.
 Unlike other categories, clothes are typically bought to go with other items the customer already owns.

 A recent Dressipi survey sent to over 2,000 people, showed that 73% said it was important that outfit recommendations included a mix of items they owned as well as new ones, with an extra 10% wanting recommendations drawn only from items they already owned.

 The fashion industry is dynamic on many levels, therefore the experiences delivered to the end consumer need to anticipate and adapt to whatever reaction customers may have to changes brought about by this dynamism.

 Some examples include: